AntonRagot/MachineLearning2019/project2/README.md

 `python3 run.py -r`: only for our best model (CNN) or CNN_GRU.
 Retrain the full model with all the parameters already set.
 Note that this will take a wrong time, and probably will not reproduce the exact model everytime.

-If you have any doubt, use `python run.py -h` to obtain help.
+If you have any doubt, use `python3 run.py -h` to obtain help.

 ## Test yourself !